camilleroux/awesome-generative-art/readme.md

 ## Books

-- [New Media Art - Mark Tribe | Reena Jana]([https://www.researchgate.net/publication/200027430_New_Media_Art](https://archive.org/details/newmediaart0000unse/mode/2up)) [PDF](https://www.researchgate.net/publication/200027430_New_Media_Art) - This book explores the intersection of art and technology, highlighting how contemporary artists use new digital media to create innovative and interactive works
+- [New Media Art - Mark Tribe | Reena Jana](https://archive.org/details/newmediaart0000unse/mode/2up) [PDF](https://www.researchgate.net/publication/200027430_New_Media_Art) - This book explores the intersection of art and technology, highlighting how contemporary artists use new digital media to create innovative and interactive works.

 ## Tools